Mapping Africa Transformations

 Fatalities in Burkina Faso and neighbouring countries, 2021

-Source: OECD/SWAC (2023), based on data from ACLED (2021).
-ACLED data is publicly available.
+Source: OECD/SWAC (2023), based on ACLED (2021) data.

 Related content